 This year's flu season is going to be bad.
-So far, 20 children have died from the flu.
+So far, at least 30 children have died from the flu.

 But, as it turns out, influenza won't be bad just for humans; it will be bad for our canine companions, as well.
 According to news sources, canine influenza ("dog flu") has been reported in 46 states.

 Dog flu is incredibly infectious.
 Though there is no "dog flu season," the American Veterinary Medical Association (AVMA) says that nearly all dogs that are exposed to it will become infected, with 80% showing signs of illness.
 Symptoms in dogs are similar to those seen in humans: fatigue, cough, sneezing, and a drippy nose.
 For most dogs, the infection is rather mild, but it can be lethal.

 What Causes Dog Flu?
 And Can It Spread to Humans?

 According to the CDC, there are two subtypes of influenza A virus that cause dog flu: H3N2 and H3N8.
 The former, H3N2, might sound familiar: A strain of human-adapted H3N2 is a major player in the nasty flu season occurring among humans this year, as my colleague Dr. Julianna LeMieux wrote.
 But the human-adapted H3N2 and the canine-adapted H3N2 viruses are not the same; indeed, there are no known cases of humans catching the flu from their dogs.

 Of course, that doesn't mean it's biologically impossible.
 Human flu can spread to pigs and birds and vice versa.
 Because the influenza virus mutates rapidly, it is certainly within the realm of possibility that, someday, a strain of flu that spreads between humans and dogs will evolve.
 In fact, the CDC claims that the H3N8 subtype jumped from horses to dogs in 2004, and the H3N2 subtype jumped from birds to dogs in 2007.